Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 Once the initial shock of the attack was over, and the riskiest of commanders snuffed out, Six-Three had instructed One-Eight-Two to send out a communication to all _loyal_ ships that the Humans had, through their traitorous Gaoian allies, attempted a coup.
 The misinformation was enhanced further by the shear seniority of those Squadron-Fathers and One-Fang Ship-Fathers which had been implanted taking up with the Firefang Fleet-Father rather than following the hesitation broadcast by the only One-Fang Fleet-Father who’d been present.
 He’d _not_ been implanted, for some unknown reason, but had at least had the convenience to have been aboard a rather heavily implanted Nova Class Cruiser at the time.
 His voice hadn’t been hard to silence and, if Marruk were one to care about how such things played out politically, he’d likely solidify as the apparent ringleader of the traitorous Brothers and Fathers once things finally shook out in the capital city on Gorai.
 That his narrative would have such an easy scapegoat did cause Marruk to grin, however.

-“Sir, we intercepted a freighter, the _Star’s Bounty_ making transit into Gorai space.”
+"Sir, we intercepted a freighter, the _Star’s Bounty_ making transit into Gorai space."
 The Brother working the communications and operations station spoke up.

 Six-Three brought its mind back to the present.
 That was the transport Seven-Three-Four was on wasn’t it?
 Why hadn’t it checked in?
-“And?”
+"And?"

-“Sorry, Squadron-Father.
-They initially came to and complied with our retasking orders before suddenly sending a transmission and jumping back into warp.”
+"Sorry, Squadron-Father.
+They initially came to and complied with our retasking orders before suddenly sending a transmission and jumping back into warp."

-“What transmission?”
+"What transmission?"

-The Brother keyed a playback on his console, _“Fighter escort, please be advised our navigational computer has been locked out from our control and is, at this moment calculating for a jump, we are attempting to access the lock-out now.”_
+The Brother keyed a playback on his console, _"Fighter escort, please be advised our navigational computer has been locked out from our control and is, at this moment calculating for a jump, we are attempting to access the lock-out now."_

-_“Star’s Bounty, you are not, I repeat, not cleared to deviate from your current route.
-Do you comply?”_
+_"Star’s Bounty, you are not, I repeat, not cleared to deviate from your current route.
+Do you comply?"_

-_“I think we almost got it, just need a few more seconds to deactivate the command.”
+_"I think we almost got it, just need a few more seconds to deactivate the command."
-“Star’s Bounty, You’ve deviated from your assigned trajectory, you have eight seconds to comply or you will be fired upon.”_
+"Star’s Bounty, You’ve deviated from your assigned trajectory, you have eight seconds to comply or you will be fired upon."_

-_“Uh… Everything’s perfectly alright now, we’re fine, we’re all fine here, now, thank you.
-How are you?”_
+_"Uh… Everything’s perfectly alright now, we’re fine, we’re all fine here, now, thank you.
+How are you?"_

-“And then?”
+"And then?"
 Six-Three’s patience with the conversation had ended quickly with the last line.
 Firefang standard operating procedure during wartime would have been to fire upon the errant ship the second it strayed, perhaps a review of his biodrone tasking was in order.

-“That was it Squadron-Father, they went into warp before our pilot could reassess.”
+"That was it Squadron-Father, they went into warp before our pilot could reassess."

-“Do we know to _where?”_
+"Do we know to _where?"_

-“To a trash heap, Squadron-Father.”
+"To a trash heap, Squadron-Father."
 At least the Brother was being respectful about it if a bit daft; he was, after all a recent addition to Six-Three’s command crew.

-“Very well, we’ll have to send someone after them once we finish loading up…” He realized the mistake.
+"Very well, we’ll have to send someone after them once we finish loading up…" He realized the mistake.
 This Brother was very new.
 He’d never been out to _the_ Trash Heap before.
-He didn’t know the difference. _“Which_ trash beacon _exactly_ did they jump to?”
+He didn’t know the difference. _"Which_ trash beacon _exactly_ did they jump to?"
 Cosmic irony suggested that he knew that answer already.

 ---